GDG-Pune/gdgpune_devfest/data/faq.md

 ### Content Formats

-During one day conference , attendees will be able to attend sessions, chat with experts, GDG team and other attendees at coffee breaks and lunch, and more.
+During the one day conference, attendees will be able to attend sessions, chat with experts, GDG team and other attendees at coffee breaks and lunch, and more.

 ### Livestream & Recordings